 - Granola likes space.
 Spread it out evenly, in one layer, on a parchment lined baking sheet.
 Bake anywhere between 275-325 F. because…

 - Only add dried fruit and nuts towards the end of cooking.
-Add them sooner and they’ll burn, I promise you.
+Add them sooner and they’ll burn (I speak from experience).